 Although high portal pressure is the main cause of the development of portosystemic collaterals, other factors, such as active angiogenesis, may also be involved.
 The most important portosystemic anastomoses are the gastroesophageal collaterals, which include esophageal varices.
 The gastroesophageal collaterals drain into the azygos vein.

 The portal vein drains blood from the small and large intestines, stomach, spleen, pancreas, and gallbladder.
 The superior mesenteric vein and the splenic vein unite behind the neck of the pancreas to form the portal vein.
 The portal trunk divides into 2 lobar veins.
 The right branch drains the cystic vein, and the left branch receives the umbilical and paraumbilical veins that enlarge to form umbilical varices in portal hypertension.
-The coronary vein, which runs along the lesser curvature of the stomach, receives distal esophageal veins, which also enlarge in portal hypertension.
+The left gastric vein (formerly, gastric coronary vein), which runs along the lesser curvature of the stomach, receives distal esophageal veins, which also enlarge in portal hypertension.
 (See the image below.)

 Portal vein and associated anatomy.